BitcoinDesign/Guide/guide/inheritance-wallet/overview.md

 #### Role of the wallet provider
 Your answers to the above questions as well as the vision and goals of your application will have a direct impact on the user experience.

-If you want to pursue a strictly non-custodial approach, you will need to design a user experience that requires your users to perform more actions that might not be intuitive for them.
+If you want to pursue a strictly self-custodial approach, you will need to design a user experience that requires your users to perform more actions that might not be intuitive for them.

 There might also be a good chance that you won't be able to make use of some features that are considered standard in other applications, such as push notifications, cross-device sync, or others, because they rely on backend servers and coordination.
 If this is the case, you will need to place more emphasis on user education and help content.